vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 1. Download the latest [release](https://github.com/Wyamio/Wyam/releases).
 2. Initializaton, it downloads itself some dependant nuget packages
 3. You choose template of the page (receipe and theme).
-Receipe is the template type, it's gonna be `Blog* in our case.
-The template for this blog is slightly modified "CleanBlog".
+Receipe is the template type, it's gonna be `Blog`in our case.
+The template for this blog is slightly modified `CleanBlog`.
-4. Write your content in Markdown into .md files
+4. Write your content in Markdown into `.md` files
+5. Build by a console command